SeanDaniels/structures-algorithms/docs/_topics/13-graph-traversal.md

 What I have done to print shorter cycles in this scenario is store the node that has a back edge.
 The DFS function now checks if nodes within a given nodes adjacency list are back edges.
 If they are back edges, the current path is used a cycle, with the back edge node appended to it.
 This allows the cycle to be caught, even if the back edge node isn't visited.

 ![Step One](/structures-algorithms/assets/images/cycle-detection/cd-init.jpg)

+All of the nodes are indicated as non visited and none of the nodes are included in the current path

 ![Step Two](/structures-algorithms/assets/images/cycle-detection/cd-1.jpg)

+Node 0 discovers node 1, node 0 is added to the current path.
+Node 1 is visited.

 ![Step Three](/structures-algorithms/assets/images/cycle-detection/cd-2.jpg)

+Node 1 discovers nodes 2, 3, and 4.
+Node 1 is added to current path.
+Node 2 is visited.

 ![Step Four](/structures-algorithms/assets/images/cycle-detection/cd-3.jpg)

+Node 2 doesn't discover any nodes.
+Remove node 2 from the current path and return to node 1.

 ![Step Five](/structures-algorithms/assets/images/cycle-detection/cd-4.jpg)

+Visit node 3.

 ![Step Six](/structures-algorithms/assets/images/cycle-detection/cd-5.jpg)

+Node 3 added to the current path, node 3 discovers node 4.
+Visit node 4.

 ![Step Seven](/structures-algorithms/assets/images/cycle-detection/cd-6.jpg)

+Node 4 discovers node 0.
+Node 0 is indicated in the current path.
+A cycle has been detected.
+No other nodes are discovered, return to node 3.

 ![Step Eight](/structures-algorithms/assets/images/cycle-detection/cd-7.jpg)

+Node 3 doesn't discover any other nodes, return to node 1.
+Node 1 identifies node 4, which has already been visited, as a back edge.
+A shorter cycle is discovered.